The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The 2--body eikonal at 3PM

 (consistently with \eqref{chi0}, \eqref{chi1} and with the fact that $2\delta_0$, $2\delta_1$ are real), but also that the quantum remainder is real to this order

 This reflects at two loop level \eqref{F3} into the following link:

 where, being purely real, $\rho_1$ has dropped out.
-In other words, there is no need to know the one-loop remainder in order to calculate $\operatorname{Re}\chi_2$: one need only take into account the cubic contribution involving the leading-order phase shift, $\chi_0$, in the above equation.
+In other words, there is no need to know the one-loop remainder in order to calculate $\operatorname{Re}\chi_2$: one only needs to take into account the cubic contribution involving the leading-order phase shift, $\chi_0$, in the above equation.

 Rather than working in $J$-space, it is more convenient to calculate the subtraction appearing in \eqref{subtractchi03} in momentum space, where it translates to the (exact) triple convolution of the tree-level amplitude.
 Letting the subscript $M$ stand for ``momentum space'', we have